Depending on the type of lung cancer you have, you may be able to have a targeted therapy to treat your lung cancer.

 Managing side effects of targeted therapy

-For more information about side effects and tips on how to manage them, download our free Targeted therapies for lung cancer booklet.Download now
+For more information about side effects and tips on how to manage them, download our free mutation driven lung cancer and its treatment booklet.Download now

 How do I know if my treatment is working?